Linear Cross-Lingual Mapping of Sentence Embeddings: Conclusion

 \section{Conclusion}

-We considered a simple method improving the alignment between sentence embeddings in two languages: a linear transformation, tuned on embeddings of the paired sentences.
-In the example we analysed, a training on sentences also improves alignment between titles and texts (lower-half texts) of the articles - the articles from our WikiNews dataset.
+We considered a simple and inexpensive method of improving the alignment between sentence embeddings in two languages: a linear transformation, tuned on embeddings of the paired sentences.
+In the examples we analyzed, a training on sentences also improves an alignment between titles and texts (lower-half texts) of the articles - the articles from our WikiNews dataset.

 If embeddings were capable of perfectly encoding semantics even when not perfectly aligned, then the linear transformation would be an orthogonal transformation, accompanied by dilation and shift.
 Measuring deviation from this condition allows us to judge the quality of the embeddings.
-For example, we observed lower quality for embeddings of Berber and Esperanto languages compared to others considered here, and also a lower quality of UNPC-trained transformations compared to Tatoeba-trained transformations.
+For example, we observed lower quality for embeddings of Berber and Esperanto languages compared to other languages considered here, and also a lower quality of UNPC-trained transformations compared to Tatoeba-trained transformations.

+It would be interesting to consider deviation from orthogonality for individual samples, as the strong deviations could point either to bad translations or to the samples difficult to embed by the model.